ba-lab/Resources-ProteinStructurePrediction/README.md

-Here, I have collected some useful resources for those reseaching (or interested) in the field of protein distance prediction.
+Some useful resources for my students (and others).

 # General
 * "Instead of ‘finding your passion,’ try developing it", at [https://news.stanford.edu/](https://news.stanford.edu/press-releases/2018/06/18/find-passion-may-bad-advice/)